 My name is Marilsa Torres Medina, but everyone calls me Mari.
-I am the owner of Florida Family Adoptions, and you will be working directly with me and my staff during the preparation and filing of your Florida grandparent/relative adoption, step-parent adoption, or adult adoption forms and documents.
+I am the owner of Florida Family Adoptions, and you will be working directly with me and my staff during the preparation and filing of your Florida grandparent/relative adoption, step-parent adoption, or adult adoption case.

 I am dedicated to serving Florida residents coast-to-coast, especially grandparents raising grandchildren, by offering quality, nonlawyer adoption document preparation assistance for relative, grandparent, stepparent and adult adoptions.
 I operate my business lawfully and abide by a strict Code of Ethics.

 I am not an attorney, but I have worked for attorneys most of my adult life, mostly as an adoption paralegal or adoption program specialist.
 After concluding a very rewarding career, my partner and I decided to open Florida Family Adoptions to help families in need prepare Florida pro se adoption forms.

 I was born in Caguas, Puerto Rico, and I graduated from the University of Puerto Rico in Rio Piedras.

 I was introduced to legal work in Connecticut in 1982 and continued working exclusively in this field after I relocated to New York in 1987 and until my move to Florida in 1997.
 I have devoted the last 35+ years to primarily serving in the legal community.

 I am bilingual in the Spanish and English languages.
 I was previously certified in the State of Connecticut as a Simultaneous Courtroom Interpreter.

 After many years of service working for attorneys, I occupied the position of Director of Program Development for a large Orlando, Florida adoption agency from 2006-2010.
 During my tenure as the Director of Program Development, I was fortunate to have had the opportunity to present adoption themed training programs in Central Florida, such as: